 “The cold hard fact is that life isn’t fair at all.
-Folks who are smarter, work harder and network better than others tend to be more successful.
+Folks who are smarter, work harder, and network better than others tend to be more successful.
 Confidence, education, and upbringing all factor into how far your offspring will go”.
 I think this is a particularly difficult one for parents to deal with.
 We obviously want our children to have all that we can give them, however, we are actually doing them a disservice.
 We need to teach our children how to accept and deal with failure.
 How they are not always going to get what they want, but that this should never stop them from striving to reach that goal.

 Attitude is Everything

 What is the most important truth we can teach our kids?
 That attitude is everything.
-There are times that our children are going to deal with tough situations, it is our responsibility to teach them that they control how it affects them.
+There are times that our children are going to deal with tough situations, and it is our responsibility to teach them that they control how it affects them.
 That life becomes more manageable when we tackle it with a positive attitude!

 I thoroughly enjoyed reading Jim’s book How to Raise Great Kids – 101 Fun & Easy Ideas.
-I have only mentioned a few of my favourite points – there are many, many more.
+I have only mentioned a few of my favorite points – there are many, many more.
 I found it easy to read, with easy applications that could be implemented immediately!